janvda/balena-pulseaudio/README.md

 5. Check if you see a line with `Connected: yes` in above output and this confirms that the bluetooth connection has been properly setup.

-## Running pavucontrol or audacity so that its UI (user interface) is displayed on macbook.
+## Running `pavucontrol` or `audacity` so that its UI (user interface) is displayed on macbook.

 pavucontrol and audacity are both X11 applications.
-The following steps describe how to run these X11 applications in the `pulseaudio-server` service and gets it UI (user interface) displayed on a macbook connected to the same network:
+The following steps describe how to run these X11 applications in one of the pulseaudio services (e.g. `pulseaudio-client-unix` service) and get its UI (user interface) displayed on a macbook connected to the same LAN:

 1. On your macbook run X-windows and authorize raspberry pi as specified by below steps:
     1. Assure that your macbook is connected to the same LAN.